• Computer Problems? David can help

 By Sunita Sehmi, Walk The Talk

-I hope you enjoy this deeply captivating interview as much as I did.
+I hope you enjoyed their interview as much as I did.